 Where should you see the Great Migration: Masai Mara vs Serengeti?

 Herds of wildebeest pass both the Masai Mara and Serengeti annually.
-Thus, visitors assume that Kenya and Tanzania both become the go-to destinations.
+Thus, visitors assume that Kenya and Tanzania are both go-to destinations.
 However, each place brings unique experiences of migration.

 Serengeti National Park

-The Serengeti National Park in Tanzania is not as accessible as Masai Mara.
-During heavy rains, the park can get flooded and roads become impassable which makes it difficult to spot the herds.
+The Serengeti National Park in Tanzania is not as accessible as the Masai Mara.
+During heavy rains, the park can get flooded and roads become impassable, which makes it difficult to spot the herds.
 However, the park is ideal for safari enthusiasts willing to undertake a genuine camping trip.

-Another positive feature of Serengeti is that due to its isolated nature, the park sees fewer tourists and a quieter atmosphere.
-Watching events such as river crossing or migration sightings becomes an intimate experience as you share the sighting with only a few people.
+Another positive feature of the Serengeti is that, due to its isolated nature, the park sees fewer tourists and has a quieter atmosphere.
+Watching events such as river crossings or migration sightings becomes an intimate experience as you share the sighting with only a few people.

-On the other hand, the Masai Mara in Kenya remains the top destination to see the migration.
-Here, one has better chances at seeing the migration and the Mara River crossing as the route in this reserve is much more concentrated.
-Moreover, Masai Mara is easily accessible from Nairobi.
+On the other hand, the Masai Mara in Kenya remains the top destination for migration.
+Here, one has a better chance of seeing the migration and the Mara River crossing, as the route in this reserve is much more concentrated.
+Moreover, the Masai Mara is easily accessible from Nairobi.
 The reserve is the main hotspot for the big five as well as other animals like rhinos, elephants, giraffes, and many more.

 The Mara River crossing

 The Mara River crossing is one of the highlights for visitors to witness.
-There is no exaggeration that the event appears similar to a film and seems surreal.
+There is no exaggeration when it is said that the event appears similar to a film and seems surreal.

 The Mara River lies between the borders of Tanzania and Kenya.
 For the wildebeest and other animals accompanying them, it serves as an essential point to cross.
 As crocodiles lie in the waters completely hidden, the anticipation is very high.
 When the animals jump into the river to make it to the other side, many of them may end up being prey to crocodiles.

-Although August to October predicts the period where Mara River crossing takes place, there is a probability one might not end up seeing it.
+Although August to October predict the period when the Mara River crossing takes place, there is a probability one might not end up seeing it.